• Register

 As long as there is a need for the product or service you are offering, there will always be businesses fighting to address it.

 You must know who your competitors are in the industry and never under or overestimate them in your business plan.
-Underestimating your competitors will make your potential investors think that you cannot see the future risks of your business.

 On the other hand, putting too much focus on your competitors will suggest that you cannot succeed.